henrybarklam/Fluent_Python/README.md

 f(*(1,2,3))

 # Python Decorators
+Everything in Python is an object, including functions.

-The only constrain upon the object returned by thedecorator is that it can be used as a function - which basically means it must be callable.
+The only constrain upon the object returned by the decorator is that it can be used as a function - which basically means it must be callable.
 Any classes we use as decorators must implement __call__.

 The act of decoration replaces the object its being called on